EnergySage/pytest-quarantine/README.md

 = 719 passed, 661 xfailed in 300.51 seconds =
 ```

-When the expected failures eventually pass, they can be removed manually from `quarantine.txt`, or automatically using `--save-quarantine`.
+When the expected failures eventually pass (i.e., they get counted as `xpassed`), they can be removed manually from `quarantine.txt`, or automatically using `--save-quarantine`.
 Note that the latter will overwrite the contents of the quarantine, so it's best to only use it when running the entire test suite.

 The default `quarantine.txt` can be changed by an optional argument (for example, if test failures differ between environments, or for multiple test suites):